brownboycodes/FruitCastle/README.md

 # FruitCastle 🍎🏰

-**FruitCastle** is a web application built with Flask and Python intended to act as a common backend service for hosting data that is wiil be used by various cross-platform and web applications.
+**FruitCastle** is a web application built with Flask and Python intended to act as a common backend service for hosting data that is will be used by various cross-platform and web applications.

 ![FruitCastle banner](./src/fruit_castle/client/dist/images/fruitcastle_logo_banner/fruitcastle-logo-banner-ae2012-212529-ffffff.png)
 ## View deployed app  🚀🎉🎊